Who this is for — Traders who tend to force entries when the market slows and want to preserve discipline until useful movement returns.

 - What changes: average quality of unfiltered signals falls.

-- Quick check: compare current ATR with the average of recent weeks.
+- Quick check: current ATR vs average of recent weeks.